 CCHS is caused by a genetic mutation affecting a particular gene named PHOX2B.
 This gene is responsible for the development of nerves early in pregnancy to form specific types of nerve cells, especially in the autonomic nervous system.
 As the nerve cells do not work as they should, messages between the body and brain are not passed on correctly.

 Most people with CCHS do not inherit the faulty gene; rather it develops for no reason.
 However, CCHS can be passed on from parent to child if a child inherits one copy of the faulty gene.

-What are the signs and symptoms of congenital central hypoventilation syndrome?
+What are the symptoms of congenital central hypoventilation syndrome?

 Various signs and symptoms of CCHS tend to appear soon after birth, ranging from brief pauses in breathing (apnoea) or breath-holding spells, to complete failure to breathe after birth.
 The skin may develop a blue tinge (cyanosis) due to the reduced amount of oxygen circulating in the blood.